 With the basic and applied skills that the student will acquire through successful completion of this qualification, he/she will also be prepared and eligible to continue with postgraduate studies in the specialised fields of Computer Science and Information Systems at NQF level 8, thus either a BSc Hons degree or a Postgraduate Diploma in cognate fields.

 The admission requirements for all formal academic qualifications offered by the University are set out in the Admission Policy as approved by Senate and Council http://www.nwu.ac.za/content/policy_rules

 Specific to the degree BSc in IT:

-- Applicants should be in possession of a grade 12 National Senior Certificate with university exemption.
+- Applicants must be in possession of a grade 12 National Senior Certificate with university exemption for degree studies.